Scanning & Printing

 that this scanner introduces some noise and color registration

-Artixscan 120TF and the results are quite good.
+Artixscan 120TF and the results were quite good.